mkava/PFLinnormVikings/CharacterCreation.md

 # Character Creation
 **Valid Resources/Books:** Core Rulebook (CRB), Advaned Players Guide (APG), Ultimate Combat (UC), Ultimate Magic (UM), and Ultimate Equipment (UE).
 Ultimate Race Guide for enhancing core races for alternate racial abilities, racial traits, or racial feats.
+Pathfinder Unchained (UC) material is only valid if you are running an Unchained class.
 Ask about any other resource.

 ## Steps
 0. Choose a Concept